FilipHarald/ethereum-frontend-sandbox/README.md

 # TODO
  - find contracts to estimate gas of different sizes of transactions
  - make the view a bit pretty at least
+ - fix problems on Kovan testnet where ENS is not supported